mokazuma/replyerbrain/README.md

 resting-fMRI analysis with twitter behavior
 ![image](logo.png)

-- Twitter collection was performed by Python-twitter
+- Tweet collection was performed by Python-twitter
 - ROI to ROI analysis was performed by CONN
 - Seed to voxel analysis was performed by CONN
 - Graph theory analysis was performed by CONN and BrainConnectivity toolbox